Pregnancy Stages: What to Expect During Each Trimester

 In the last stage of pregnancy, the fetus is more likely to begin responding to outside stimuli like light and sound.
 The rapid growth noted in the second trimester continues to progress until the child is born, which will no longer be considered as a premature birth after the 37th week of pregnancy.
 While the lungs may not yet be able to fully support themselves in the first few weeks of this stage, all other major systems of the body should be intact once the fetus reaches the end of the third trimester.

-Most infants born by week 37 or after will have reached 6-9 pounds in weight, 19-21 inches in length, and will naturally move into proper birthing position with their head facing downward toward the birth canal.
+Most infants born by week 37 or after will have reached 6-9 pounds in weight, 19-21 inches in length, and will naturally move into proper birthing position with their head facing down toward the birth canal.

 Addressing Your Prenatal Concerns with About Women by Women